Cycov/TrelloDriver/README.md

 No documentation availibile at the moment.

 To use the driver for now you will need to provide both a key and a token, authentification are planned.
 Token and key can be obtained from https://trello.com/app-key .
 You need to go to "Token" link to gte the token.

+TODO: add request error handling like in Card.cs for all Trello driver classes

+Still Work in progress, more work required on action section